-Finally, we apply the stability result to numerical analysis of quadratic reflected BSDEs, which is actually the motivation of this paper.
-Recall in our previous work \cite{DQ}, we can readily extend the results therein to obtain the same \emph{a priori} estimate of $Z^\mathcal{R}$, the second component of the solution to the discretely reflected BSDE (\ref{Y^R}), and the convergence rate from the discretely to continuously reflected BSDEs.
-In turn, we truncate the generator via the bound of $Z^\mathcal{R}$ and propose a truncated discrete-time scheme.
+Furthermore, we apply the stability result to the numerical analysis of quadratic reflected BSDEs.
+In contrast to quadratic BSDEs without reflection and Lipschitz BSDEs with reflection, where the solution component $Z$ is typically bounded in Markovian setup, \emph{the solution component $Z$ for the quadratic reflected BSDE (1.1)-(1.2) is not necessarily bounded}.
+This is the major difficulty to propose a numerical scheme and study its convergence.
+To overcome this difficulty, we reply on the discretely reflected BSDE (\ref{Y^R}) introduced in Section 4.
+Thanks to the previous work \cite{DQ}, we can readily extend the results therein to obtain a uniform estimate of $Z^\mathcal{R}$, the second component of the solution to the discretely reflected BSDE (\ref{Y^R}), and the convergence rate from the discretely to continuously reflected BSDEs.
+In turn, we truncate the generator via the bound of $Z^\mathcal{R}$ and propose a truncated discrete-time numerical scheme.
 This enables us to directly apply the existing numerical result under the Lipschitz setting (see \cite{BBJC}) to get the approximation error for the discretely reflected BSDE with quadratic growth.
-However, when extending the estimates to the continuously reflected case, a troublesome term $\kappa |\pi|$ appears and it will degenerate to a constant when we make the discrete reflections and the time partitions coincide in order to get the overall convergence rate.
-To overcome this difficulty, we choose to employ the estimate for $Z^{\mathcal{R},e}$ defined in (\ref{Y^Re}), which is based on the Euler scheme for $X^\pi$, the same driven forward process as in our discrete numerical scheme.
-The price to pay is that one needs to estimate the additional error between $(Y,Z)$ and $(Y^e,Z^e)$, i.e., the two continuously reflected BSDEs driven by $X$ and $X^\pi$ respectively, which is precisely the application of our main stability result in this paper.
-To summarize, we show that the discrete-time numerical scheme approaches the quadratic reflected BSDE at a rate of $|\pi|^\frac{1}{4}$ for both $Y$ and $Z$ parts when we assume that the obstacle $g$ is $C^1_b$ with Lipschitz derivatives.
-The approximation error can be further improved to $|\pi|^\frac{1}{2}$ for the $Y$ part when we have more regularity assumptions on both obstacle $g$ and volatility $\sigma$.
+However, when extending the estimates to the continuously reflected case, a troublesome term $\kappa |\pi|$ appears and it will degenerate to a constant when to get the overall convergence rate (see Lemma \ref{Quaresult}).
+To overcome this difficulty, we introduce $Z^{\mathcal{R},e}$ as defined in (\ref{Y^Re}), which is based on the Euler scheme for $X^\pi$, the same forward process as in our discrete-time numerical scheme.
+The price to pay is that one needs to estimate an additional error between the solutions $(Y,Z)$ and $(Y^e,Z^e)$ of the continuously reflected BSDEs driven by $X$ and $X^\pi$ respectively.
+It turns out this error can be controlled by applying the quantitative stability estimate.
 See Theorem 4.3 for further details. \\